Amanchaubey026/HabitNest/README.md

    npm install
    ```

+3. Set up environment variables:
+   - Copy `.env.example` to `.env.development` for local development
+   - The environment variables control the API URL and development mode:
+     - `REACT_APP_API_URL`: URL of the backend API
+     - `REACT_APP_DEVELOPMENT`: Set to 'true' for local development, omit for production

-3. Start the development server:
+4. Start the development server:
    ```
    npm start
    ```